martinozanetti/martinozanetti.github.io/aboutme.md

 # My CV

-Here you can find my [Curriculum Vitae](https://github.com/martinozanetti/martinozanetti.github.io/raw/master/assets/docs/MartinoZanetti-CV.pdf).
+Here you can find my [Curriculum Vitae](https://github.com/martinozanetti/martinozanetti.github.io/blob/7a022338e15f15ccd74246b2aac830684c8a12ef/assets/docs/MartinoZanetti%E2%80%93CV.pdf).

 If you want to know more about my experiences not related to professional life, you can go ahead through this post.

 # Association: my role in Circolo Arci Lato B - Milano

 I'm an active member of [Lato B](https://www.latobmilano.it/) since 2015.
 I've been part of the executive committee from january 2019 till october 2021.
 I'm now responsible for maintenance works and for the theatre shows.
+Under my leadership the cycle of theatre shows project received a large funding from [Chiesa Valdese](https://www.ottopermillevaldese.org/).
+I am quite proud of this success.

 # Sports

 I've been practising agonistic Karate from 2005 to 2018 at [Yama Karate Club - Milano](https://www.facebook.com/yamakarateclub).
 I've been part of the Italian National Team for two years, during which I participated to the [WSKA World Championship in Treviso](http://www.wska-karate.org/2017-results/).
+In 2018 I was first in team Kata speciality, in the role of captain.

-Since i was young I practised also some amateur sprts like alpine ski, nordic ski, biking, windsurfing and rock climbing.
+Since i was young I practise also some amateur sprts like alpine ski, nordic ski, biking, windsurfing and rock climbing.

 # Mountaineering and high altitude alpinism